Taylor over 200 again in No. 15 Badgers’ 37-21 win over Neb

 POLL IMPLICATIONS

-Wisconsin's workmanlike performance won't hurt it, and the Badgers might move up depending on how teams ahead of them do.
+Wisconsin's workmanlike performance won't hurt it, and the Badgers might move up depending on how teams ahead of them.

 UP NEXT